 Basic 2D Lighting Visualization

 This can be really helpful if you’re especially pinched for pennies.
 These days, you can get a 2D layout view inside of most new lighting consoles.
 However, I really like to see the beams of light in the 2D space.
-Martin M-PC and M-Series consoles, as well as Enttec D-Pro, Jands Vista and Grand MA2 all offer this functionality in their 2D views.
+ONYX on PC and consoles, as well as ENTTEC D-Pro, Jands Vista, LightKey, and Grand MA2 and 3 all offer this functionality in their 2D views.

 If you need a 3D view of your lighting and the stage it’s on, then it’s time to upgrade.
 3D visualizers are a ton of fun and offer the ability to get life-like lighting simulations out of your computer.